 The troubleshooting process

-Fortunately, troubleshooting is like any other customer support skill — .
+Fortunately, troubleshooting is like any other customer support skill — by breaking it down to a repeatable process and through practice, anyone can improve their troubleshooting ability.
 Steve Litt has created a 10-step Universal Troubleshooting Process, useful for solving any problem.
 I think 10 steps is too many to easily remember, so instead, I think of troubleshooting in three distinct phases:

 Let’s walk through each phase to see what skills are required and how to improve them.